 In the event of an unplanned, emergency quench, it is imperative that all people be evacuated as quickly and safely as possible from Zone 4.
-A manual quench of the MR magnet in an emergency is begun when the MR Operator pushes the quench button in Zone 3 or the quench button in Zone 4 (See Figure 11 below).
-One quench button is located on a round console above the researcher's computer.
-The other one is in the scanner room on the adjacent wall next to the window.
+A manual quench of the MR magnet in an emergency is begun when the MR Operator pushes the quench button in the Control Room or the quench button in the Scanner Room (See Figure 11 below).
 In practice, the entire process of a quench takes 1 to 3 minutes once the button has been pushed.
 Once the helium release from the scanner begins, the magnetic field should disappear in about 20 seconds.
 However, considerable residual magnetism may remain, and all emergency personnel must be restricted from entering Zones 3 or 4 with their equipment until the MR Operator or MR Physicist verifies that the magnetic field has completely dissipated.
 MNC access, in general, should be immediately restricted until the MR Physicist or personnel from Siemens arrive.
 This is especially true if cryogenic gases are observed to have vented partially or completely into Zone 4, as evidenced in part by the sudden appearance of white clouds or fog around or above the scanner.